The house from a circa 1911 postcard

 The main gatehouse from the Dec 26, 1885 issue of "The Illustrated Sporting and Dramatic News"

 The kennels from the Dec 26, 1885 issue of "The Illustrated Sporting and Dramatic News"

 Portrait of the 5th Marquess of Anglesey ("The Dancing Marquess) in one of his theatrical Butterfly Dance costumes.
 Today in the collection of Sledmere House.

 Bookplate of the 6th Marquess of Anglesey, engraved in 1906 by William Phillips Barrett.

-Earlier Houses: There was an earlier 13th century house called Llwyn-y-Moel on the site, parts of which were probably incorporated into the current house.
+Earlier Houses: There was an earlier 13th century house called Llwyn-y-Moel on the site, elements of which were probably incorporated into the current house.

 Built / Designed For: Robert Griffith